Text copied to clipboard!

 Responsibilities

-- Monitor and maintain camera equipment to ensure optimal performance.
+• Maintain and troubleshoot camera equipment to ensure optimal performance.

 Requirements

-- Proficiency in operating various types of cameras and related equipment.
+• Proficiency with various camera types and filming equipment.

-- Strong understanding of lighting, composition, and framing techniques.
+• Strong understanding of lighting, framing, and composition techniques.

 Potential interview questions

-Text copied to clipboard!- Can you describe your experience with different types of camera equipment?
+• Can you describe your experience with different types of cameras and filming equipment?

-- Can you share an example of a challenging shoot and how you handled it?
+• Can you provide an example of a challenging filming situation and how you managed it?